daidensacha/mp3-garden-journal/README.md

 ***Plants***
 The ```created_by``` key is the ```usename``` of the user and what I use to link the plant entry to the user.
-The remaining combination of fields are for gathering relevant information to fullfill needs of the user.
-Some fields are required, so there is a minimum of information so I can populate the pages with something relevant for the user.
-Other fields are optional, so the user can cater for a variety of plants, ornamental or productive.
+The remaining combination of fields is for gathering relevant information to fulfill the needs of the user.
+Some fields are required, so there is information to populate the pages with something suitable for the user.
+Other form fields are optional so that the user can cater to various plants, ornamental or productive.
 ```javascript
 	plants  {
 		_id: 			<ObjectId>